Maikel Garcia Preview, Player Props: Royals vs. Yankees

-The Kansas City Royals, including Maikel Garcia (.275 slugging percentage in past 10 games, including no home run), take on starter Clarke Schmidt and the New York Yankees at Kauffman Stadium, Saturday at 7:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (.286 slugging percentage in past 10 games, including zero homers), battle starter Michael King and the New York Yankees at Kauffman Stadium, Sunday at 3:10 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Yankees.
+He is looking to get back on track after he struck out four times in his last game against the Yankees.

 Sportsbook Promo Codes